hth73/hth-packer/winsrv2019/README.md

 ---
 ## Prerequirements

-To be able to work with the script cleanly, it needs a few preparations.
+To be able to work with the script, it needs a few preparations.
 * S3 Bucket with two folders (winpkg and wincfg)
 * iam-instance-profile

-Why I use an S3 bucket?
-If you want to download software packages into the AMI image, it is much faster using an S3 bucket.
+Why I use a S3 bucket?
+If you want to download software packages into the AMI image, it is much faster using a S3 bucket.

 ## Adjustments to the configuration files